network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 executing the test.

 Both the client and the server MUST support HTTP/2 over TLS.
+The client and the server MAY also support HTTP/3 over QUIC.
 The client MUST be able to send a request with a GET or POST method.
 The client MUST send the GET with the "Accept-Encoding" header set to "identity" to ensure the server will not compress the data.